nlx-404/.obsidian/README.md

 # 📝 Obsidian Setup

 # Theme
-The theme I am using can be found in the `theme` folder.
+The theme I am using can be found in the `themes` folder.
 It is originally the dracula theme but modified a lot by me.

 # Plugins
 The plugins I use are: